 Server

-The server runtime handles HTTP requests with full type safety, automatic validation, and middleware support.
+The server runtime handles HTTP requests with full type safety, automatic request/response validation, and explicit request lifecycle hooks.

 Creating a server